 Step 1: Enforce your alone time

-All introverts need alone time.
-Being alone isn’t just how we get our energy — it’s how we do our best work.
+All introverts need alone time — it’s part of the definition of an introvert.
+And being alone is more than just how we get our energy; it’s how we do our best work.
 We do our thinking, dreaming and creating in our rich inner world, and our work suffers in the presence of other people.
 That’s because other people force our minds to multitask and multitasking is bad for creativity.

 So you simply need alone time to do your best creative work.
 And only you can make sure you get that alone time.